sw1sh/QuantumPotatoChips/typst/main.typ

 )

-In Wootters basis, a quantum state with a Bloch vector ${x,y,z}$ is described by:
+In Wootters basis, the density matrix for a Bloch vector ${x,y,z}$ is described by:
+#eqcode($
-@code:bloch-in-wooters[$ mat(
+  mat(
-1/4 (1 + x + y + z), 1/4 (1 + x - y - z); 1/4 (1 - x - y + z),
+  1/4 (1 + x + y + z), 1/4 (1 + x - y - z);
- 1/4 (1 - x + y - z)
+  1/4 (1 - x - y + z), 1/4 (1 - x + y - z)
     ).
-$<eq:bloch-in-wooters>]
+$,<eq:bloch-in-wooters>,<code:bloch-in-wooters>)
-The summation of elements along a column results in $1/2(1+z)$ and $1/2(1-z)$, which represent the probabilities associated with projective measurements along the Pauli-Z axis.
-Similarly, summing the elements along a row yields $1/2(1+x)$ and $1/2(1-x)$, which correspond to the probabilities of measurements along the Pauli-X axis#footnote[Pauli-Z and Pauli-X measurement can be interpreted as the position (Pauli-Z) and momentum (Pauli-X) measurements within the phase space.].
+The summation of elements in @eq:bloch-in-wooters along columns results in $1/2(1+z)$ and $1/2(1-z)$, which represent the probabilities associated with projective measurements along the Pauli-Z axis.
+Similarly, summing the elements along rows yields $1/2(1+x)$ and $1/2(1-x)$, which correspond to the probabilities of measurements along the Pauli-X axis#footnote[Pauli-Z and Pauli-X measurement can be interpreted as the position (Pauli-Z) and momentum (Pauli-X) measurements within the phase space.].
 In other words, in this case, there is no need for shrinking or applying any extra transformation as in @eq:stoch-shrink for SIC-POVM case.

-This phase-space basis is a shrunken version of the SIC-POVM basis as the new probability vector in this basis would no longer be a proper distribution, but a quasi-distribution with its entries outside $[0,1]$ interval.
-It is usually referred to as _quasi_-distribution.
+Wootters phase-space basis is no longer a proper distribution, and it is usually referred to as _quasi_-distribution.
 This provides a new insight into quantum potato chips because states within chips correspond to the subset of quasi-distributions with all entries being positive.

 #subpar.grid(
   figure(